Payments to Originator Sample Clauses

 Payments to Originator.
 With respect to each Pool Receivable, the Borrower shall have (i) received such Pool Receivables as a contribution to the capital of the Borrower by the Originator or (ii) purchased such Pool Receivable from the Originator in exchange for payment (made by the Originator in accordance with the provisions of the Purchase Agreement) in an amount which constitutes fair consideration and reasonably equivalent value.
 No such sale shall have been made for or on account of an antecedent debt owed by the Originator to the Borrower and no such sale is or may be voidable or subject to avoidance under any section of the Bankruptcy Code.

 Payments to Originator.
-With respect to each Receivable and its Related Rights sold or contributed to the Borrower by PCC, the Borrower has given, and PCC has received, reasonably equivalent value in exchange therefor, and such transfer was not made for or on account of an antecedent debt.
-No transfer by PCC of any Receivable is or may be voidable under any section of the Federal Bankruptcy Code.
+With respect to each Receivable transferred to MPC LP under the Transfer Agreement or to Buyer hereunder, the purchase price paid therefor constitutes reasonably equivalent value in consideration therefor and no such transfer was made for or on account of an antecedent debt.
+No transfer by Marathon Canada of any Receivable under the Transfer Agreement or by Originator of any Receivable hereunder is or may be voidable as a fraudulent transfer under Section 547 of the Federal Bankruptcy Code or a voidable preference under Section 548 of the Federal Bankruptcy Code.

 Time is Money Join Law Insider Premium to draft better contracts faster.